When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cool Tip

-Make your own crushed ice at home by putting ice in a plastic sealable bag and crushing it with a heavy object.
-(This might also be a little stress reliever!)
+Make your own “safe” ice at home by putting cubes in a plastic sealable bag and smashing them with a rolling pin.
+It saves your teeth and acts as a great stress reliever!

-Now, this might seem like a silly one, but it’s valid.
-Distraction can cause us to be careless with what we put in our mouths, and large chunks of ice can easily lodge in the throat.
-This is yet another reason why choosing to chew small pieces of ice is better.
+This might seem unlikely, but distraction can make us careless.
+Large chunks of slippery ice can easily lodge in the throat.
+This is another reason why choosing shaved or crushed ice is the safer bet.

 Are There Benefits To Eating Ice?

-Since ice is frozen water, eating ice is a great way to stay hydrated.
-When you’re pregnant, it’s more important than ever to get at least eight cups of water daily.
+Since ice is just frozen water, it is a great way to stay hydrated.
+When you are pregnant, your water intake needs increase significantly.

 Tasty Tip